debis003/TradingJournal-Documentation/README.md

 ## Design Principles

-- **Essentials first** — only the metrics and flows that change behavior
+- **Essentials first** - only the metrics and flows that change behavior
-- **Low friction** — quick logging + powerful review
+- **Low friction** - quick logging + powerful review
-- **Your data, your rules** — local-first with explicit export; any future cloud sync will be opt-in
+- **Your data, your rules** - local-first with explicit export; any future cloud sync will be opt-in
-- **Accessible pricing** — students and small accounts shouldn't pay enterprise prices
+- **Accessible pricing** - tudents and small accounts shouldn't pay enterprise prices

 ---